-This sheet is about the JYNNEOS™ monkeypox/smallpox vaccine in pregnancy and while breastfeeding.
+This sheet is about exposure to the JYNNEOS™ monkeypox/smallpox vaccine in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

-Monkeypox is an illness caused by a virus.
+Mpox is an illness caused by a virus.
 The virus belongs to a group of viruses called orthopoxviruses.
-Monkeypox spreads from person to person through body fluids.
+The virus spreads from person to person through body fluids.
 The virus can also pass from a person who is pregnant to their developing baby.
-For more information about monkeypox, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/monkeypox/.
+For more information about mpox, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/monkeypox/.

 What is the JYNNEOS™ monkeypox/smallpox vaccine?

 JYNNEOS™ can be given before or after exposure to an orthopoxvirus to help prevent illness or reduce symptoms.
 Most people require 2 doses (shots) given 4 weeks apart.
 According to the Centers for Disease Control and Prevention (CDC), JYNNEOS™ can be given at the same time as other vaccines.
-When there is a chance of being exposed to monkeypox or another orthopoxvirus, it is important to continue taking other steps to avoid exposure even after being vaccinated.
-The CDC has prevention information here: https://www.cdc.gov/poxvirus/monkeypox/prevention.html
+When there is a chance of being exposed to the virus that causes mpox or another orthopoxvirus, it is important to continue taking other steps to avoid exposure even after being vaccinated.
+CDC has prevention information here: https://www.cdc.gov/poxvirus/monkeypox/prevention.html

 Is the JYNNEOS™ vaccine recommended for people who are pregnant?

-At this time, JYNNEOS™ is recommended only for people ages 18 and older who have been exposed to monkeypox or are at high risk of being exposed to monkeypox.
+At this time, JYNNEOS™ is recommended only for people ages 18 and older who have been exposed or are at high risk of being exposed to the virus that causes mpox.
 In these cases, the vaccine can be given even if a person is planning pregnancy or is already pregnant.
 Pregnancy alone is not a reason to avoid getting the vaccine if someone is otherwise recommended to receive it.

 Does getting the JYNNEOS™ vaccine make it harder to get pregnant?